 When quoting with Chicago style, this system is preferably used for publications related to Social and Natural Sciences, but it also has the peculiarity that these can be perfectly adapted to any type of work.

 When you are going to quote a source with Chicago-style, you have the possibility to place the notes at the foot of the page or at the end of the text.

-However, it's important to highlight that a bibliography that has all the sources quoted in the text, not only it allows the reader to have a complete and general vision regarding the sources, but it makes possible the use of the brief forms that are employed in the notes.
+However, it is important to note that a bibliography that has all the sources that are cited in the text, not only allows the reader to have a complete and general view as far as the sources are concerned, but also allows the use of the short forms that are used in the notes.

 In the case of works that don't have a bibliography or that is selected, each time a work is quoted for the first time, all the details must be written in a note and in the following quotes that have the same source, this must be done in abbreviated form.